The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.

-It also won’t help your business to be constantly replacing people, no matter what industry you’re in.
-Accumulated knowledge and skill are hugely valuable, and key to providing a great, and consistent, service to your clients or customers.
+It also won’t help your business if you constantly replace people, no matter your industry.
+Accumulated knowledge and skill are hugely valuable and key to providing outstanding and consistent service to your clients or customers.
+When you lose people, you lose relationships and expertise that are tremendously valuable and take time to build.

 But how do you do this?

-Nobody likes to stagnate, and how mundane would life be if you knew that nothing was ever going to change?
+Nobody likes to stagnate, and how mundane would life be if you knew that nothing would ever change?
 Whilst some level of self-motivation is required of any good employee, you can’t expect people to work hard, push themselves, and seek out challenges only to feel like they’re beating their head against a brick wall when it comes to getting a promotion, a pay rise, a training opportunity, or just a clear trajectory for the future.

-You will never be able to manage turnover if your staff see their role – or worse, your company – as a stop gap, a short-term stepping stone on the way to somewhere else.
+You will never be able to manage turnover if your staff see their role – or worse, your company – as a stopgap, a short-term stepping stone on the way to somewhere else.
 You can be sure that the ‘somewhere else’ will be benefiting from the best of what they have to offer, not you.

 If you operate in multiple cities, offer an employee relocation benefit that will give them an opportunity to move to another city or country and develop their skills to boost their career and become a greater asset to the company.
+It needs to feel like a place where they’ll be nurtured, valued, and encouraged to grow.

-If they don’t feel seen and valued for who they are and what they specifically bring to the table, they might wonder if this is really the best place for them and if the grass might be greener elsewhere?
+If they don’t feel seen and valued for who they are and what they specifically bring to the table, they might wonder if this is the best place for them and if the grass might be greener elsewhere?

 To keep hold of your best people, your company needs to feel like a place where they are seen, appreciated, and encouraged to grow.